haved/work-server/README.md

-## Latex rendering server
+## Work server
-This is a program for building latex on a heroku server in a docker container with texlive-full.
+This is the repo for a docker image that exposes whatever features I may want to have a server do.
+Currently its only task is compiling my latex when asked by netlify.